doga/lume_langdata/README.md

 .use(lume_langdata());
 ```

-Don't forget to indicate the `lume_langdata/` import prefix in your lume project's `import_map.json` file:
+Don't forget to define the `lume_langdata/` import prefix in your lume project's `import_map.json` file:

 ```json
 {